Frequently Asked Questions

 When calculating Speech Transmission Index in Odeon, you need to enter a total background noise level into the Room Setup.
 Click here for a video on how you can use sources in ODEON to find this total background noise level.

-The Strength G (as defined in ISO 3382) is the same as the SPL if:
+In previous versions of ODEON, the Strength G (as defined in ISO 3382) is the same as the SPL if:

 • One (and only one) omni-directional sound source is turned on, and

 • The overall gain in the point source editor is set to 31 dB.

 In this case, the bottom line in the point source editor will display a value of 0 dB for the SPL on axis at 10 m.
 This is exactly the reference of the Strength, G. So, all calculated SPL results are actually also G values.

 However, in all tables and graphs you will only find the symbol SPL, even when the conditions for G are fulfilled.

 Make sure the source and receiver have a mutual distance between them of 0.9 to 1.1 m